imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 <img src="./report_stage_iii_assets/final_proposal.png" width="700"/>&nbsp;

-This table present the full comparison between the current gas cost schedule and the alternative gas cost schedule.
+This table presents the full comparison between the current gas cost schedule and the alternative gas cost schedule.
 In the last column, we suggest a change if the difference is large enough and client variability allows it.

 Opcode|Nominal Gas|Scaled Calculated Cost|Change %|Client Variability (Std Err %)
 :----- | ----: | -----: | ----: | -----: